jliszka/jliszka.github.com/_drafts/a-frequentist-approach-to-probability.md

 ### Random variables

 Something always confused me in my intro stats classes — the concept of a random variable.
-They're not variables like I'm used to thinking about them, like something that has one value at a time.
+A random variable is not a variable like I'm used to thinking about, like something that has one value at a time.
-A random variable is an object that you can sample values from, and the values you get will be distributed according to some underlying probability distribution.
+A random variable is instead an object that you can sample values from, and the values you get will be distributed according to some underlying probability distribution.

 In that way it sort of acts like a container, where the only operation is to sample a value from the container.